hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-name alice wonderland.com lookinglass.com yes

-The call is used for changing the domain name.
+This function is used for changing the domain name.

 *******************************************************************